Accenture/mercury-nodejs/EXAMPLES.md

 What if you must send a larger payload?

 While this is not recommended, the system can handle medium size payload in mega-bytes.
-It will automatically segmentize a large payload into 64 KB segments for efficient transport across Kafka and other event system.
+It will automatically segmentize a large payload into 64 KB segments for efficient transport across Kafka and other event systems.
 Note that Kafka has a one MB payload limit.
 With automatic payload segmentation, you are no longer constrained.

 ## Streaming I/O

-When we deal with large payload, the best practice is to use streaming I/O. Your application can create a stream for the transport of continuous events.
+When we deal with large payload, the best practice is to use streaming I/O. Your application can create a stream for the transport of a large sequence of events.

-Normally streaming I/O is also short lived.
+Normally streaming I/O is short lived.
 For example, we use streaming I/O for file upload and download in the REST automation system.

 However, for some very advanced use cases, you can create a stream that never closes provided that there are data flowing continously.